trailofbits/cb-multios/cqe-challenges/NRFIN_00035/README.md

 Second, after both the combined fill and drain operation, the level of the tank must be in the range [0-5].
 This will ensure the test for critically low level at operation.c:88 returns TRUE.
 Note, the update\_water\_levels function (drain and fill operations) is run before the low level tests are run.
 Thus, it is required for the drain + fill to cause a net int overflow.
 Also, it is possible for the int overflow to overflow to a level greater than 5, resulting in a value that is not in the range [0-5], and thus will not trigger the critical low level alert.

-When the syslog function is called in operation.c:93, the tank number variable access has a coding mistake where the array cgc_index is the TANK\_QTY, instead of idx, which causes an out of bounds access and a null pointer dereference.
+When the syslog function is called in operation.c:93, the tank number variable access has a coding mistake where the array index is the TANK\_QTY, instead of idx, which causes an out of bounds access and a null pointer dereference.
 This will trigger SIGSEGV.

 ### Generic class of vulnerability